Passwordless Login with Email

 If a shopper reports that an email wasn’t received, Log Center can provide insights into what happened.

 • General Search: Query for “Email send from SLAS encountered an issue” in Log Center for your tenant ID.
-Ensure that the time Period includes the estimated email send time.
+Make sure that the time period includes the estimated email send time.

-• Shopper-Specific Search: To look for a specific log event related to a shopper, you can use one of these options:
+• Shopper-Specific Search: To look for a specific log event related to a shopper, use one of these options:

 • Masked Email Address: Query for the masked shopper email address, of which a queryable form is usually the first three letters and an asterisk (for example, johndoe@gmail.com → query for joh*) or the first letter and an asterisk (for example, joe@gmail.com → query for j*).

-• Correlation ID: If you’ve logged the correlation-Id when calling passwordless login for the shopper, you can directly search for the correlation ID in Log Center.
+• Correlation ID: If you’ve logged the correlation-Id when calling passwordless login for the shopper, directly search for the correlation ID in Log Center.

 After finding the log event, examine the Type field to determine the issue: